Mitt Romney celebrates birthday by awkwardly blowing out candles on 'Twinkie' cake

 The senator then hops up from behind his desk -- and demonstrates what is perhaps the most sanitary way possible to extinguish candles: Plucking each candle from the cake, blowing them out one-by-one and clutching them in a bunch so as to minimize the spread of germs and wax.

-TUCKER CARLSTON: MITT ROMNEY SUPPORTS THE STATUS QUO.
+TUCKER CARLSON: MITT ROMNEY SUPPORTS THE STATUS QUO.
 BUT FOR EVERYONE ELSE, IT'S INFURIATING

 “These are all wishes I’m getting,” he jokes.